 At this point, everybody knows the importance of employee engagement and the impact it can have on the bottom line of a business.
 But the part that isn’t as well known is how to measure employee engagement so you can create an actionable improvement plan.
-Here are five ways you can measure your employees’ engagement:
+Here are four ways you can measure your employees’ engagement:

 Check in with your team often